Frobenius property for fusion categories of small integral dimension: Preliminaries

 \section{Preliminaries}

+Throughout this paper we shall work over an algebraically closed base field $k$ of characteristic zero.
 Recall that a fusion category over $k$ is a $k$-linear semisimple rigid tensor category $\C$ with finitely many isomorphism classes of simple objects, finite-dimensional hom spaces, and such that the unit object $\textbf{1}$ of $\C$ is simple.
 We refer the reader to \cite{ENO} for the main notions about fusion categories used throughout.

 \medbreak Let $\C$ be a fusion category over $k$.
 Let also $\Irr (\C)$ and $\Pic(\C)$ denote the set of isomorphism classes of simple and invertible objects of $\C$, respectively.
 Then $\Irr (\C)$ is a basis of the Grothendieck ring $K_0(\C)$ of $\C$ and $\Pic(\C)$ is a subgroup of the group of units of $K_0(\C)$.